craftingcity/The-Known-World/Unplayed Characters/Amelia Xanthum, the Red.md

 Her stat array should be ordered from highest to lowest as follows:

 1. CHA
-2. DEX
+2. CON
-3. INT
+3. DEX
-4. CON
+4. INT
 5. STR
 6. WIS

-She is proficient in Arcana, Deception, History, and Insight.
+She is proficient in Arcana, Deception, History, and Perception.

 She is equipped with the following items:
 - Red Cloak
 - Black Fingerless Gloves
 - Black Veil
 - "Dark" Common Clothes - she wears a loose set of worn dark cotton pants and tunic under her cloak
-- Component Pouch
+- Component Pouch - a small brown bag with a red embroidery. it holds
--

 She holds in her inventory these items:
 - Marble Cube - its six faces each bare a grid of nine squares that extends to the four edges of each face.
 This is Amelia's most precious possession.
 She would never willingly part with it.
 As a part of her Master's teaching; she learned of "the single items", those things that we hold so precious for no other reason than that we do and this gives us comfort.
-- Explorer's Pack
+- Explorer's Pack - a collection of things gifted from her master on her long trip.
+- Quarterstaff - she uses this as a walking stick. she found this staff before Doo'Ilp. she likes it, but it only has usefulness to her.

+## Spells

+At third level, she has the following spells (4c 4s - 4, 2):
+- Fire Bolt